 SpaceX has big plans.
 Lots of them.
 From global, high-speed internet powered by thousands of satellites to Mars colonization, there’s no shortage of ideas coming out of the company and its founder, Elon Musk.

-SpaceX is also in a position to make a big impact, whether good or bad.
+SpaceX is also in a position to make a big impact on the future, whether good or bad.
 The prospect of affordable space travel could have major long-term effects on society, the economy, and the environment, and the results can be hard to predict.
 Let’s explore each one in detail.

 One of the company’s more recent and ambitious endeavors is to provide satellite internet service to the entire planet.
 To power this global network, the company has received approval to put 12,000 satellites in orbit around the planet – a goal that could truly change the world.
 Madison Crader, an internet specialist at SatelliteInternet.com, explains, “Providing internet to the globe will revolutionize not only economies but also education and social support for individuals everywhere.
 It can give a voice online to billions of people who currently have no access to the internet, helping raise awareness of social issues and how we can improve everyone’s quality of life.”

 Part of the deal is that at least half of the satellites need to be operational by the mid-2020s, so this network is coming soon, and the possibilities that global internet access opens up for both individuals and larger businesses and organizations are huge.
 The sheer number of satellites in orbit could make space a more dangerous place for manned flights, though, so this is something the company will need to watch out for.

 SpaceX’s (relatively) affordable space flight may also help speed up the process of getting the average citizen into space.
 Also called space tourism, the prospect is currently available only to the ultra-rich, but with costs dropping significantly because of the reusable nature of the rockets, the company could help speed up the process of getting you and me into orbit.